xenon-middleware/xenon/userguide.md

 ------------------------

 This section will briefly explain each of the interfaces and related datatypes.
-Detailed information about Octopus can be found in the online Javadoc:
+Detailed information about Octopus can be found in the online Javadoc at:

 <http://nlesc.github.io/octopus/javadoc/>